Setesdal: History

 The Historia Norwegiæ, a short history of Norway written by a monk in the second half of the 12th century, reports that Setesdal was then part of the law district "Telemark with Råbyggelag".
 A Raabygger or Råbygger is one who lives in a corner; this is an apt description for the valley of Setesdal, which runs like a wedge into the heights of the mountain called Haukelifjell.

 Ascending the Otra valley from Evje, one reaches the lake Byglandsfjord.
 At this point one historically found one of the more pronounced cultural transitions in Norway; there was a radical change in racial characteristics, dress (folk costumes or Bunad), architecture, dialect, folk music, dance (e.g., the ganger, a form of Bygdedans), customs, and cuisine.
 Particularly obvious north of the mountain pass of Byklestigen, the people of upper Setesdal were observed to be more closely related in blood and speech to their eastern neighbours in Telemark, as well as their immediate neighbours in adjoining districts of Rogaland to the west than to those people down the valley.

 Between Valle in Setesdal on the western side of the mountains and Fyresdal on the eastern side, one finds a medieval trail that priests and bishops used to get between the counties of Agder and Telemark.
 This trail is named "The Bishop's Road"(Bispevegen) and every year a march called "The Bishop's Road March" (Bispevegmarsjen) starts at Kleivgrend in Fyresdal.

 The Hylestad stave church, constructed in the 13th century in Setesdal, was demolished in the 17th century.
 Its portal, with several carved scenes illustrating the legend of Sigurd Fåvnesbane (Sigurd the Dragon-slayer), is on display at the University Museum of National Antiquities in Oslo (Universitetets Oldsaksamling, Historisk Museum, Oslo).
-Sigurd's slaying of Fafnir is described in the Prose Edda of Snorri Sturluson and the Völsungasaga as well as alluded to in Beowulf and Njáls saga.
+Sigurd's slaying of Fafnir is described in the Prose Edda of Snorri Sturluson and the Völsungasaga, both from the 13th century, as well as alluded to in Beowulf and Njáls saga.

 The Setesdal Line (Setesdalsbanen) is a railroad between Kristiansand and Byglandsfjord in southern Norway.
 It was opened to Hægeland in 1895, and to Byglandsfjord in 1896.
 This railroad was closed down in 1962 but parts of it exist today as a hobby railroad and it is in regular tourist use during the summer months.

 The SS Bjoren is an old steamboat that is in regular tourist use on a lake in the river Otra called Byglandsfjord.